mpSchrader/PyGif/README.md

 # PyGif

-**!!!
-Work in Progress !!!**\
+An Extension to the Tkinter Label, which allows to animate gif images.

-An Extension to the Tkinter Label, which allows to animate gif images
+##

 ## Example